justinjest/python-essentials/lessons/10Data Storage and Retrieval.md

 ---

 ### **Storing Data in Databases**
-1. Use SQLite to create a database table.
+1. Use SQLite to create a database table that can hold structured data.
-2. Insert scraped data using SQL commands.
+2. Insert scraped data using SQL commands for easy retrieval and analysis.

 #### **Example Code: Storing Data in a Database**
 ```python